NicolasBizzozzero/Rosies-Bar/README.md

 </p>

 ## Description
 Automatically dispense food for your animal at different given hours of the day.
 This software is designed to be dumped as a Docker image into a Raspberry connected to a motor Controler.
-All hardware-related setup abd plans are currently not available on the repository.
+All hardware-related setup and plans are currently not available on the repository.

 # Installation